replicatedhq/replicated-field-labs/instruqt/custom-fields/07-enable-feature/assignment.md

 If you receive the above result, pat yourself on the back for a great job done!

-This lab is not complete.
+This track is now complete.